 But if you’d like to stick with this recipe, I’d try the same swap for butter, and try replacing the sour cream with either Greek-style (strained and thickened) plain nondairy yogurt, or nondairy sour cream.
 I have not tried that swap, though, so you’ll have to experiment!

-Now, push play and watch me make every stage of this beautiful gluten free pie crust—and then make your own:
+You can watch me make every stage of this beautiful gluten free pie crust—and then make your own.
+And for different ways to use this extra flaky gluten free pie crust, check out my gluten free pie crust web story.

 3/4 teaspoon xanthan gum (omit if your blend already contains it)